Ludvig Puusepp

-Ludvig Puusepp (also Ludwig Martynowicz Pussep or Pousep, rus. Людвиг Мартынович Пуссеп; in Kyiv – 19 October 1942 in Tartu) was an Estonian surgeon and researcher and the world's first professor of neurosurgery.
+Ludvig Puusepp (also Ludwig Martynowicz Pussep or Pousep, Rus. Людвиг Мартынович Пуссеп; in Kyiv – 19 October 1942 in Tartu) was an Estonian surgeon and researcher and the world's first professor of neurosurgery.

 Early life

 Ludvig Puusepp was born on 3 December 1875 in Kyiv to an Estonian father and a Polish-Czech mother.
 His father Martin Puusepp was a shoemaker who had migrated from Rakvere, Estonia to St. Petersburg where he met and married Victoria-Stephania Goebel.

-Puusepp learned German at home and Russian in school; it was not until 1920 at age 44 that he learned the Estonian language.
-He continued to study languages including French, English and Italian.
+Puusepp learned German at home and Russian in school; it was not until 1920 at age 44 that he learned Estonian.
+He continued to study languages including French, English, and Italian.

 Career

 Puusepp undertook medical studies at the St. Petersburg Medical Military Academy from 1894 to 1899.
 Puusepp began training in neurology under Vladimir Bekhterev, and performed his first neurosurgical operation in 1899.
 He defended his medical doctoral dissertation on cerebral centers responsible for the regulation of sexual function in 1902.
 At the defense, psychologist Ivan Pavlov, then the head of the Physiologic Department of the Institute of Experimental Medicine, was his opponent.